nigelkelly/nigelkelly.github.io/simple-signup-and-signin-with-firebase-and-knockout.md

 ```

 Now fire up index.html in your browser.
 Fill out your user name and click sign-up.
 Nothing will happen other than the user-name getting logged to the console log.
-This verifies knockout is working.
+This verifies knockoutjs is working.
 We still need to implement firebase authentication.

 As you can see our initial code is very simple.
-We make the userName and userPassword variables special knockout observable type objects.
+We make the userName and userPassword variables special knockoutjs observable type objects.
 This means the data for these variables in the view and in application memory is in sync.
 The developer does not need to worry about transferring data in the view to memory and vice versa.
 Here is index.html (the View) and SignUpViewModel.js (the View Model) side by side wired together with knockout.

 ![alt text](images/signup-signin/index-viewmodel-wiring.png "Knockout viewmodel view wiring image")